Which Life’s Abundance Wet Recipes Get

 The next ingredient is crab.
 Crab is rich in protein and other nutrients similar to the kind found in whole fish.

 The eighth ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, we note the use of oat hulls, a by-product of processing whole oats into flour.
+Next, oat hulls are a by-product of processing whole oats into flour.
 They are most likely included here to add bulk.

-Except for the usual benefits of fiber, oat hulls provide no further nutrients to a dog food.
+Except for the usual benefits of dietary fiber, oat hulls provide no other valuable nutrients to a dog food.